Flavor changing interactions confronted with meson mixing and hadron colliders: Flavor anomalies

-In \cite{Descotes-Genon:2017ptp} the authors considered a model similar to ours but with five lepton generations.
-The SM quarks possess the same quantum numbers as ours.
-If the exotic leptons in \cite{Descotes-Genon:2017ptp} are sufficiently have to not contribute to the $Z^\prime$ decay width, the collider limits aforementioned are also applicable.
-In order to fit the $b\rightarrow s \ell \ell$ anomaly, according to the recent global fits one needs $C_9^\mu=-C_{10}^\mu \simeq -0.6$.
-In \cite{Descotes-Genon:2017ptp} however, two quantities are important $r_{B_s}$ and $C_9^\mu$, with the former controlling the bound from the $B_s$ mixing and the latter the $b\rightarrow s \ell \ell$ anomaly.
-The 3-3-1 model could explain the LHCb anomaly without being excluded by $B_s$ mixing if $C_9^\mu=-C_{10}^\mu \simeq -0.6$ and $r_{B_s}\simeq 0.1$.
-However, $r_{B_s}=347 \times 10^3 (m_W/m_{Z^\prime})^2 d^2$, and $C_9^\mu =11.3 \times 10^3 (m_W/m_{Z^\prime})^2 d$, where $d= -0.005$ is a parameter that depends on the entries of the quark mixing matrices relevant for $B_s$ mixing.
-This value was assigned to obey the current bound.
-Given the current LHC bound on the $Z^\prime$ mass, $\sim 4TeV$, one cannot explain the LHCb anomaly.
+Given the current LHC bound on the $\zp$ mass, $\sim 4$~TeV, one cannot explain simultaneously address the LHCb anomaly and respect the LHC lower mass bound.
 We emphasize that this $4$~TeV bound relies on the assumption that there are no extra decay modes besides the usual 3-3-1 field content.
-Hence, a way to circumvent our conclusion is allowing the extra leptons added in \cite{Descotes-Genon:2017ptp} to be sufficiently light to decrease the $Z^\prime$ branching ratio into charged leptons and consequently weaken the LHC bound.
+Hence, a way to circumvent our conclusion is allowing the extra leptons added in \cite{Descotes-Genon:2017ptp} to be sufficiently light to decrease the $\zp$ branching ratio into charged leptons and consequently weaken the LHC bound.
 This is a non-trival task knowing that these leptons are chiral leptons, thus can be produced via SM gauge bosons at colliders, and consequently are subject to strong collider bounds \cite{Gogoladze:2010in,Altmannshofer:2013zba,Ma:2014zda,Cogollo:2015fpa,Gopalakrishna:2015wwa,Helo:2018qej,Rappoccio:2018qxp,Guedes:2021oqx}.

-In \cite{Addazi:2022frt} the authors investigated a similar 3-3-1 model, and advocated that existing collider bounds on the $Z^\prime$ gauge boson belonging to 3-3-1 model could be significantly lowered if all $Z^\prime$ decay channels modes are included.
+In \cite{Addazi:2022frt}, the authors investigated a similar 3-3-1 model and advocated that existing collider bounds on the $\zp$ gauge boson belonging to 3-3-1 model could be significantly lowered if all $\zp$ decay channels modes are included.
 The possible 3-3-1 decay channels have already been included in \cite{Alves:2022hcp}.
 Once more, a weakening of the LHC bound would require the chiral leptons introduced in \cite{Addazi:2022frt} to be sufficiently light.
 Our reason to disfavor this possibility was mentioned above.